Blue Shutters | Former N. C. Brooks wagon house.

 “The result is delightfully obsessive and utterly unreproducible — furniture, fabrics, crafts, folk art, ceramics, paintings, and objets d’art large and small, painstakingly selected and arranged in a space that’s more for living than for show.
 The approach here is decidedly hands-on, and whether you’re buying or just browsing, you’ll feel the passion and, yes, joy that lies behind it.”

-Of all things, it was the baby-blue shutters at 109 Commercial that first drew the attention of Score and his wife, Eleanor A. Score, according to a 2017 profile by Susan Daley in Country Living.
-Eleanor purchased the property in 2014 from the Savans’ surviving family members for $1.175 million — slightly more than the Savans paid in 1953.
+The baby-blue shutters at 109 Commercial first drew the attention of Score and his wife, the painter Eleanor A. Score, according to a 2017 profile by Susan Daley in Country Living.
+They purchased the property in 2014 from the Savans’ surviving family members for $1.175 million.
 It is now held by the Scores under the Blue Shutters Nominee Trust.
-“Today, the cottage retains almost every bit of that 1950s Bohemian charm,” Daley wrote.
+“The cottage retains almost every bit of that 1950s Bohemian charm,” Daley wrote.

 “The moment the Scores saw the place, they immediately embraced everything the Salvans had left behind—the warped and chippy wood, a treasure trove of furnishings in the attic, and a completely outfitted kitchen.
 ‘It’s a place that’s an antidote to the heaviness and seriousness of the world,’ says Stephen.
 ‘It’s like living on a boat, but, thank God, without the boat.'”

 In the book The Creative Cottage (2016), Daley wrote: